-While many owners believe parasites are common causes of skin disorders and feather loss in birds, this is usually not the case.
-However, Knemidokoptic mange, also called "cere mites" or "scaly face" is a relatively common disorder, particularly in some of the smaller species of birds.
+While many owners believe parasites are common causes of skin disorders and feather loss in birds, this not always the case.
+However, knemidokoptic mange, also called "cere mites" or "scaly face and leg mite" is a relatively common disorder of the beak and/or feet of several species of small pet birds.

-Knemidokoptic mange is caused by a small microscopic parasite called a mite.
-The technical name for the particular mite involved is called Knemidokoptes pilae.
+Knemidokoptic mange is caused by a small microscopic mite.
+The technical name for the particular mite involved is called Knemidokoptes pilae (also spelled Cnemidocoptes).

 What species of birds are usually infected?

 Most commonly, parakeets (also called budgerigars or budgies), cockatiels, lovebirds, and canaries are infected.
 It is more common to see this disease in relatively young birds, but adults may also be affected by these mites.

 How can I tell if my bird is infected?

 There are certain types of lesions that occur in birds with this infection.
 The lay term for knemidokoptic mange is "scaly leg and face disease."
 Large amounts of honeycombed-looking scales and crusts can be seen on the bird's beak, cere (the area on the face for the nasal openings), eyes, and/or legs.
 Severely affected birds generally have very long, crusty upper beaks and thick, crusty toes.
 The infestation can also involve the skin around the eyes, vent (where the bird defecates), and uropygial gland (also called the oil or preening gland).

 In canaries, the lesions or skin condition is a bit different.
 The mites cause crusted projections from the legs and toes, giving the condition in canaries its common name of "tassel-foot".
 Your veterinarian can usually confirm the diagnosis with a physical examination and microscopic analysis of the crusts by use of a skin scraping to look for the microscopic mites, just like a dog or cat veterinarian would do to look for mange mites.